vanng822/aguin/README.md

 aguin (adélie penguin)
 =====

-For collecting daily/weekly stats of different kind.
+For collecting daily/weekly stats or data of different kind.
 They should be simple data structure of integer, float or boolean.
 Array of integer/float can be accepted.

 The data can be sent signed/encrypted using HMAC/AES or just not if your channel is already secure.